Kanuri language: Nigeria

 The Kanuri region in Nigeria consists of Borno State and Yobe State.
 Some other states such as Jigawa, Gombe and Bauchi are also has small number of Kanuri people, but they are not included in this region.
 Cities and towns where Kanuri is spoken include Maiduguri, Damaturu, Hadejia, Kano, Kaduna, Gusau, Jos and Lafia.

 In central Nigeria, the Kanuri are usually referred to as Bare-Bari or Beriberi.

-Central Kanuri, also known as Yerwa Kanuri, is the main language of the Kanuri people living in Borno State, Yobe State and Gombe State, and it is usually referred to as Kanuri in Nigeria.
+Central Kanuri, also known as Yerwa Kanuri, is used in Nigeria as a de facto language of provincial identity in Borno, Yobe, and Gombe states.

 Manga Kanuri, which is the main language of the Kanuri people in Yobe State, Jigawa State and Bauchi State, is usually referred to as Manga or Mangari or Mangawa, and they are distinct from the Kanuri, which is a term generally used for speakers of Central Kanuri.

 The Kanembu language is also spoken in Borno State on the border with Chad.